 Discuss screening and prevention options.
 Your doctor will likely talk with you about different options for screening and prevention.
 It is recommended that females with a BRCA variant be screened for breast cancer earlier and more often.
 In addition, surgery is often considered an effective way to prevent or significantly reduce risk for breast and ovarian cancer.
 Certain medications can also be used to reduce risk.
 You should discuss the risks and benefits associated with these options with your doctor.
 If you have a family history of pancreatic cancer, your doctor may also recommend pancreatic cancer screening.

 Consider talking to your family about your result.
 Since BRCA variants are passed down from generation to generation, your family members may also carry the variant you do.
 Informing other family members about potential genetic health risks so that they can take action can be an important benefit of finding out about your own BRCA result.
 We encourage you to review our help article, Shared Risk: Talking To Family Members About Genetic Test Results, which includes a few important questions to think about and some ideas that may help you find the right approach for sharing genetic risk information.

 Other things to consider

 Family history.
-If you have a family history of breast, ovarian, pancreatic, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
+If you have a family history of breast, ovarian, prostate, pancreatic, or other cancers, make sure you bring this up with your doctor in addition to your BRCA result.
 Your doctor will likely talk with you about the history of cancer in your family when assessing your risk and helping you determine appropriate next steps.